Most people have heard the term “water weight.” However, it may not mean much to you unless

 what seems like dramatic initial weight loss.
 You’re consuming fewer calories, and your

-• Lack of physical activity.
+body is holding on to less water.) - Lack of physical activity.
 Movement helps your body manage fluids effectively.
 That’s

 one of the benefits of physical activity that many people aren’t aware of.
 If you have a